marksweissma/reeses/README.md

 ### Example

 Consider `y = sign(x) * (1 + abs(x))` - a linear function with a shock at the origin.
-This function is a poor candidate for linear methods (will predict average of before and after the shock) and tree based methods (cannot interpolate outside the observed bounds).
-Combining the two we can produce an effective estimator.
+This function is a poor candidate for linear methods (will learn the correct slope - if and only if befor and after the shock is balanced - and the incorrect intercept) and tree based methods (cannot interpolate outside the observed bounds).
+Combining the two we can produce an effective estimator that can extrapolate.

 ```python
 import matplotlib.pyplot as plt